lsendecki/wcLiveBoard/README.md

 if needed, with the use of coroutines and mutex (binary semaphore).
 One can also think of either using ConcurrentHashMap directly from JDK or some dedicated concurrency library.

-The solution can also be enhanced in terms of performance.
-The running time of the function that generates summary strongly depends on the algorithm, which is currently based on sorting.
-It should be easy to introduce a priority queue instead of a list/set.
-This way we could insert elements (OngoingMatch[s]) in a clever way, that is we could keep the required order of items once an element has been inserted.
+The solution was enhanced in terms of performance. the function that generates summary runs in O(1) time.
-Usually this can be done with a heap structure (implemented as arrays or trees).
-The easiest way here seems to be a JDK PriorityQueue.
+It just returns already a properly ordered collection of matches.
+We insert elements (OngoingMatch[s]) in a way that we keep the required order of items once an element gets inserted.
+A tree-based data structure is used to accomplish the thing.

 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------